GitHub project management for startups

 3. Push from the expected branch; Ravel evaluates activity against task scope.

-4. Non-code tasks (design assets, copy, legal review) use upload, link, or manual completion — same graph, different signal.
+4. Non-code tasks (design assets, copy, legal review) use upload, link, or manual completion.
+They run on the same graph with a different completion signal.

 Beyond GitHub Projects